 What is the McKinsey Insight Program?

-The exclusive one-day program begins with an introduction to the world of consulting.
+The exclusive program begins with an introduction to the world of consulting.
 It includes current McKinsey consultants with advanced degree backgrounds explaining how their unique skills fit in at McKinsey.

 In addition, by participating in learning modules, each attendee is introduced to McKinsey’s proven problem-solving approach and how it can be used to troubleshoot even the toughest client challenges.
 Beyond that, attendees are immersed in how data drives McKinsey consulting engagements – not unlike clinical trials or research studies in academia.